 There are three trains of thought as to why the Chin women are inked, however, our guide explained that this has only been passed down by word of mouth and has not been written down.

-One reason given for this custom is that Burmese Kings would travel to the Chin State and select beautiful girls for his harem so making them undesirable was a way to protect their daughters.
+One reason given for this custom is that Burmese Kings would travel to the Chin State and select beautiful girls for their harem so making them undesirable as a way to protect their daughters.

 Another narrative is that neighbouring tribes would kidnap girls so giving them distinct tribal markings was a great prevention tactic.

 Some say that pastors told the Chin people that only the tattooed women would go to heaven.
 As strong believers in Christianity, this would be a plausible reason.